UBRateMyProfessor/UBRateMyProfessor/README.md

 ### Department Search :
  -
-GET “<department search>” in list of professors
+GET “department search” in list of professors

 ### Course Search :
  -
-GET “<course num search>” in list of professors
+GET “course num search” in list of professors

 ### Prof Search :
 -
-GET “<prof name>” in list of Professors
+GET “prof name” in list of Professors

 ### Prof Screen:
 -